ratijas/multi_vote_bot/README.md

 # multi_vote_bot
 multiple-choice polls in telegram.  quite like @vote bot, but allows multiple choice.

-# downtime

-@multi_vote_bot experiences some downtime time at the moment, due to the usage of deprecated telegram bot API features.  times has changed a lot since this project was started, but updates are on their way.  stay tuned!

 ## set up
 place `TOKEN` in the environment file `.env`.